Elderberry Sambucus nigra

 -

 Insects, Diseases, and Other Plant Problems: Spider mites and aphids are occasional problems.
 Cankers, leaf spot, and powdery mildew do occur.
 Branches are susceptible to wind and winter snow breakage.
-Plants grow quickly and aggressively and it can be weedy in some areas.
+Plants grow quickly and aggressively and it can be weedy in some regions.

 - See this plant in the following landscape:

-- Sun to Shade Garden
+- Sun to Shade Garden in Craven County

 - Cultivars / Varieties: